kubesphere/website/content/en/docs/project-user-guide/application-workloads/cronjobs.md

     {{< notice note >}}

 - This example CronJob prints `KubeSphere`.
-For more information about setting images, see [Container Image Settings](../container-image-settings/).
+For more information about setting images, see [Pod Settings](../container-image-settings/).
 - For more information about **Restart Policy**, see [Jobs](../jobs/#step-4-set-image).
 - You can skip **Volume Settings** and **Advanced Settings** for this tutorial.
 For more information, see [Mount Volumes](../deployments/#step-4-mount-volumes) and [Configure Advanced Settings](../deployments/#step-5-configure-advanced-settings) in Deployments.